ubc-subbots/software-start-here/README.md

 ## Foreword on Macs

 ROS2 technically has support for MacOS, but it is untested.
-We **strongly** recommend either dual booting from an Intel Mac or using a Windows computer to dual boot.
+We **strongly** recommend either dual booting from an Intel Mac or using a Windows computer.
 If there are no alternatives, a popular option is using a virtual machine and loading Ubuntu that way (UTM is generally recommended.)
 If you're up for the challenge, you can try installing everything natively on the Mac, but be advised we might not be able to help you that much.

 ## Dual-booting